 We found The Sage Fast Slow Pro very easy to use.
 While cooking our lamb tagine recipe, we chose the Casserole slow cook setting, which suggested four hours on a Hi temperature.
 Before we switched to this setting we chose the sauté feature to brown our onions and lamb.
 This took a couple of minutes to reach the temperature and then in just a few minutes our onions were sautéd and our lamb sealed.
 Once the four hours were up, the Sage Fast Slow Pro switches to the Keep Warm feature, so our food remained piping hot when we were ready to serve.

 While our lamb came our perfectly cooked and the carrots had a lovely crunch, at the end of the four hours we were keen to reduce the liquid in the dish as it was just a tad too thin.
 Using the Reduce feature we could make sure all the lovely juices from the dish were soaked into the lamb and thickened a little to intensify the flavour.
 It’s worth remembering that when using the reduce feature you need to make sure there is enough room around the appliance so you can leave the lid up.
-It only took a few minutes to reduce our tagine sauce and the temperature can be adjusted between lo, medium and hi – a few minutes of bubbling and our lamb tagine dish was the perfect consistency.
+It only took a few minutes to reduce our tagine sauce and the temperature can be adjusted between hi, lo and medium – a few minutes of bubbling, and our lamb tagine dish was a perfect consistency.

 Value for money